Kunigunde of Austria: Duchess of Bavaria-Munich

-In Innsbruck Kunigunde met Duke George's cousin, Albert IV, then ruler of Bavaria-Munich and about 18 years her senior, who she married on 2 January 1487.
+In Innsbruck Kunigunde met Duke George's cousin, Albert IV, then ruler of Bavaria-Munich and about 18 years her senior, whom she married on 2 January 1487.
 Her father had initially given his consent, however, when Albert's forces occupied the Imperial City of Regensburg, he changed his mind.
 The couple wed at the Innsbruck Hofburg residence, against the will of Kunigunde's father.
 Her brother Maximilian mediated between her and Emperor Frederick; he was able to prevent an imperial ban.

 Kunigunde followed her husband to Bavaria and served as joint regent for their eldest son William IV, born in 1493.
 In spite of her resignation from the Imperial court, she tried to influence the politics of the state as she acted in favour of the rights of her younger sons.
 She stayed in close contact with her brother, Emperor Maximilian I, and with other rulers and relatives in Europe.

 After the death of Albert in 1508 she quickly joined the Convent of Püttrich which she favoured and lived there until her death in 1520.